William Morrison (director)

-William Morrison (also known as Bill Morrison) is a Canadian born Grammy and Juno Award-nominated music video director, documentary film director, and musician.
+William Morrison is a Canadian born Grammy and Juno Award-nominated music video director, documentary film director, and musician.
 He has directed music videos for popular rock bands Matthew Good and Fear Factory, and popular electronic music acts Skinny Puppy, Delerium, and Front Line Assembly.

 Director

 Morrison's video directing career started in the early 1990s creating music videos for independent bands in the Vancouver, British Columbia, Canada area.
 It was here where Morrison developed his long musical relationship with the band Skinny Puppy, first directing the music video for the song "Killing Game" and then producing background film and video for their live performances.

 During the mid-1990s Morrison founded Process Media Labs, a multimedia company inspired by his involvement with The Process, an internet art collective associated with the Skinny Puppy album release The Process.
 He later founded a company in Vancouver by a similar name, called Process Productions, with a continued focus on music video production.
 He was also employed in 2004 by YYZ Pictures, a Toronto-based production company.

 Morrison's frequent music video work for Matthew Good resulted in a Video Director of the Year award at the 2002 West Coast Music Awards, and many best music video nominations over the years at both the Juno Awards and MuchMusic Video Awards.